Constitution

 Section 1.
 Charitable Sovereignty

-The Prince Bradley Foundation serves as the legal and charitable arm of the Royal House, expressing its sovereign mission through:
+The Prince Bradley Foundation serves as the legal and charitable arm of the Imperial and Royal House, expressing its sovereign mission through:

 -